BestTimesToVisit.com Logo

 safety

-Vanuatu is generally a very safe destination, but it's wise to be aware of your surroundings, especially in crowded markets or at night in Port Vila.
-Keep valuables secure and out of sight.
-For remote areas, it's always a good idea to let your accommodation know your plans and expected return time.
+While Vanuatu is generally safe, it's wise to be aware of your surroundings, especially in crowded markets or at night in Port Vila.
+Keep valuables secure and avoid displaying expensive items.
+If you're swimming or snorkeling, be mindful of ocean currents and always check local conditions before entering the water.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.